 Google Search Console Errors: What to Do When You Find Them

-Google Search Console (GSC) is a free tool that helps you monitor your website’s performance to identify and fix any potential problems with Google ranking and technical details of your site’s crawling and indexing process.
-Google Search Console is a must-have for any marketer or webmaster if organic search and organic traffic are vital for your website.
-It’s not just another tool to use – it makes it easier to understand what Google thinks about your website and how you can improve its performance in search results by fixing issues such as mobile usability and index coverage problems.
+It is a must-have for any marketer or webmaster if organic search and organic traffic are vital for your website.
+It makes it easier to understand what Google thinks about your website and how you can improve its performance in search results by fixing issues such as mobile usability and index coverage problems.

 We’ve put together the list of some common error reports, as well as how to determine what might be causing each error and, in most cases, how to correct it quickly.